Facebook

 Poor Prompting Skills

 AI video platforms rely heavily on prompts.
 The quality of your input directly controls the quality of the output.
+Beginners often write vague, confusing, or overly simple prompts such as:

 “Make a video about business”